praydog/uevr-docs/src/README.md

 If all fails, someone may have came up with a config for the game or can help you on the [Flat2VR Discord](http://flat2vr.com).

+## If there is rotational judder/lag

+There's a few reasons for this and fixes for it:

+* If using Virtual Desktop, you must use OpenXR to prevent lag when rotating your head, OpenVR simply does not work correctly right now with Virtual Desktop
+    * The `Virtual Desktop fix` must be enabled if it isn't getting enabled (under Runtime)
+* You can also disable` r.OneFrameThreadLag` under `Console/CVars` (advanced view must be enabled)
+* You can also modify the `Frame Delay Compensation` under Debug (advanced view must be enabled)

+## In-Game Menu

+Press the **Insert** key or **L3+R3** on a controller to access the in-game menu, which opens by default at startup.
+With the menu open, hold **RT** for various shortcuts:

+- RT + Left Stick: Move the camera left/right/forward/back
+- RT + Right Stick: Move the camera up/down
+- RT + B: Reset camera offset
+- RT + Y: Recenter view
+- RT + X: Reset standing origin

 ## Help!
 What games are Unreal Engine?

 Use tools like [Rai Pal](https://github.com/Raicuparta/rai-pal/).